Abbas-Aljuaifari/capstone-project/README.md

 # :book: Capstone-Project <a name="Asylum Life Development Capstone Prject"></a>

-**Neural Nexus Summit** Asylum Life Development Capstone Prject is the capstone project of module 1.It is a simple website and it can be used for any kind of conference and summit.
+**Asylum Life Development** Asylum Life Development Capstone Prject is the capstone project of module 1.It is a simple website and it can be used for any kind of conference and summit.
 Here I used HTML, CSS, Bootstrap to design site and used Javascript for dynamic functionality.

 ## 🛠 Built With <a name="built-with"></a>